llegaz/RedisTools/README.md

 ## Notes:

-1. **This set of tools is not designed to debug real world scenario with millions entries !**
+1. **This set of tools is not designed to debug real world scenario with millions entries !**<br/>
-In fact, it is a simple development tool to preview PSR-6 pools or PSR-16 Simple Cache while setting them up with, for instance, check on some fixtures, expiration and so on.
+In fact, it is a simple development tool to preview PSR-6 pools or PSR-16 Simple Cache while setting them up with, for instance, check on some fixtures, expiration and so on.<br/>
-2. There won't be any units here or at least not for now (I should reconsider this while achieving point 3).
+2. There won't be any units here or at least not for now (I should reconsider this while achieving point 3).<br/>
-3. Try to enhance these Tools to be usable in production (custom Lua batch scripts ? excluding O(n) complexity (HGETALL)).
+3. Try to enhance these Tools to be usable in production (custom Lua batch scripts ? excluding O(n) complexity (HGETALL)).<br/>

->
+><br/>
->
+><br/>
 **See you space cowboy...** 🚀